tangentecode/obsidian-notes/computer-science/courses/cs50x/notes/lecture-0-scratch.md

 > ASCII = **American Standard Code for Information Interchange**

-- ASCII is a standard to represent letters and some special charackter
+- ASCII is a standard to represent letters and some special characters in binary
+-